 Why is Cybersecurity Important to a Business Leader?

-Influential CEOs understand what goes into keeping cyber threats at bay.
+Forward-thinking CEOs understand what goes into keeping cyber threats at bay.
 They are aware of the potential consequences of failing to do so and are better equipped to steer the organization toward success and profitability than a CEO who doesn’t have an active interest in the topic.

-The good news is that more and more CEOs are becoming aware that modern organizations need more than just an antivirus and firewall to protect themselves, as evident from the steady growth of global cybersecurity spending.
+The good news is that more and more CEOs are becoming aware that modern organizations need more than just an antivirus and firewall to protect themselves.

 Unfortunately, throwing large amounts of money at the latest tools and products doesn’t automatically result in better cyber defenses.
-CEOs should first know the answers to the three questions listed below before making any cybersecurity-related decision.

 1. Are There Any Privacy Regulations We Must Comply with?